 On the day of the procedure, your child will need to arrive on the ward at the time stated in your admission letter.
+The nurses will phone you the night before your child’s procedure to confirm the time they can last have something to eat and drink.
 The nurses will make sure that you and your child understand the procedure and get your child ready.
 They will then take your child to the cardiac catheterisation room.

 What does the procedure involve?

-Once your child is sedated or under general anaesthetic, a small area of his or her groin will be cleaned with antiseptic solution.
+Once your child is sedated or under general anaesthetic, a small area of their groin will be cleaned with antiseptic solution.
 The doctor will insert a needle into vein in your child’s groin and then push a guide wire along it.
-He or she will then remove the needle and thread the catheter (thin, plastic tube) over the wire into the vein, removing the guide wire afterwards.
+They will then remove the needle and thread the catheter (thin, plastic tube) over the wire into the vein, removing the guide wire afterwards.
 The catheter will be threaded through your child’s vein until it reaches the heart.
+X-rays are used during the procedure to visualise the catheters in the heart and show the contrast dye when injected.
 The doctor will then carry out the procedures needed.
 Depending on what your child needs doing, the cardiac catheterisation will last between one and four hours.

 Are there any risks with cardiac catheterisation?